paulboco/hotdog-menu-original/readme.md

-# Hotdog Animated Menu
+# The Animated Hotdog Menu

-The original all CSS hotdog animated menu.
+The original all CSS animated hotdog menu.
 Stolen from: https://codepen.io/alvarotrigo/pen/poWRrQW